Pre-K\"ahler structures and finite-nondegeneracy: General theory for pre-K ahler and pre-Sasakian structures

-When $(M,\omega,J)$ is K\"{a}hler, such $\rho$ are called \emph{potentials} of $\left.\omega\right|_{U}$, and we extend the same terminology to the pre-K\"{a}hler setting.
-Of course $\rho$ is only defined modulo real-valued functions in the kernel of $\partial\overline{\partial}$, which is exactly the family of real parts of holomorphic functions on $U$, i.e. pluri-harmonic functions \cite[Section 3]{poincare1898proprietes}.
+To build the first direction of this correspondence, suppose we have a pre-K\"{a}hler manifold $(M,\omega,J)$, and let $\rho$ be a locally defined potential of $\omega$, as in \eqref{potential identity}.
+Of course $\rho$ is only defined modulo real-valued functions in the kernel of $\partial\overline{\partial}$, which is exactly the family of real parts of holomorphic functions on $U$, i.e. pluri-harmonic functions\footnote{See \cite[Section 3]{poincare1898proprietes} as an interesting source where this characterization is worked out.}.
 That is, any other potential $\rho^\prime$ of $\omega$ on $U$ has the form

 for some holomorphic function $f$ on $U$.

 Introducing a new complex variable $w=u+\operatorname{i}v$, for each potential $\rho$ the function $u-\rho$ on $\mathbb{C}\times U$ cuts out a real hypersurface